henriquenagy/Salespage-workshopie-2023/README.md

 <b>[CLICK HERE](https://henriquenagy.github.io/Salespage-workshopie-2023/) TO SEE THE ENTIRE PAGE</b>

 My second page made from scratch that a created for a client.
-This is a Landing page which invites the lead to a presencial workshop, by taking name, email and phone contact.
+It's a Landing page that invites the lead to a presencial workshop, by taking name, email and phone contact.

 <b>TOOLS USED: </b>
 ![HTML](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)&nbsp;